 Ida started rowing in 2002 in Normandy, France, when she spent some time there at university.
 She was taken by the teamwork aspects as well as the extremely hard exercise it presented.
-She also found it very absorbing mentally and it started to take priority over other team sorts she’d played such as ice hockey and volleyball.
+Ida also found it very absorbing mentally.
+As a result it started to take priority over other team sorts she’d played such as ice hockey and volleyball.

-Luckily there was an established local club to join on her return to Sweden and by 2005 she was part of the 8 person team as they entered the National Championships.
-Ida had not competed much and felt the pressure although she rowed well and the team went on to secure Gold for the first time in the club’s history.
+Luckily there was an established local club to join on her return to Sweden.
+By 2005 she was part of the eight-person team as they entered the National Championships.
+Ida had not competed much and felt the pressure.
+Despite this she rowed well.
+The team went on to secure Gold for the first time in the club’s history.

 She also rowed in the eight in 2007 in the Swedish Championship and won Gold.

-In 2009 she also formed part of the club’s team for fours in the Nordic Open, which is a 2000 metre event.
-Some crews went into the race unbeaten and have not been beaten since, and at the 200 metre point Ida and her team were last.
-As the race progressed them improved and overtook team after team to eventually finish first and claim Gold.
+In 2009 Ida also formed part of the club’s team for fours in the Nordic Open, a 2000 metre event.
+Some crews went into the race unbeaten and have not been beaten since.
+At the 200 metre point Ida and her team were last.
+As the race progressed they improved and overtook team after team to eventually finish first and claim Gold.

-In 2017 she competed at the World Masters and came third in the individual 1000 metres and took an amazing Gold in the pairs, despite the combined age of the team being higher than their rivals (read more here).
+In 2017 she competed at the World Masters and came third in the individual 1000 metres.
+She also took an amazing Gold in the pairs.
+The Gold was achieved despite the combined age of the team being higher than their rivals (read more here).

 Adapting and excelling

-Just before receiving the news about selection she was involved in a road accident which injured her leg, leaving her with five weeks until the team left to rehabilitate herself.
+Just before receiving the news about selection she was involved in a road accident.
+The leg injury left her with five weeks until the team left to rehabilitate herself.
 She also was required to change sides in the boat and row on the stroke side which she had never done before.
 This is a big challenge for any rower and Ida described it as “like starting to write with my left hand instead of my usual right”.